chashikajw/passive-aggressive-algo/README.md

 # passive-aggressive-algo

 Description about the Dataset
+   This breast cancer databases was obtained from the University of Wisconsin Hospitals, Madison from Dr. William H. Wolberg.
+If you publish results when using this database, then please include this information in your acknowledgements

-7. Attribute Information: (class attribute has been moved to last column)
+.
+Attribute Information: (class attribute has been moved to last column)

    #  Attribute                     Domain
    -- -----------------------------------------